gvwilson/thirdbit/src/fiction/santas/index.md

 Finner held his breath while heavy steps thudded on the ground above their heads.
 Neither of them moved until the sound had receded into the distance.

-FIXME: fill in here

 Finally the train was ready,
 or at least ready enough.
 Shady Ann assembled a complicated diagram out of thumbtacks and yarn on top of a grimy old map of the city.
-"We can't go straight to factory—that would give away the workshop's location," she explained, talking to themself as much as to Finner.
+"We can't go straight to factory—that would give away the workshop's location," she explained, talking to herself as much as to Finner.
 "So we take the elevated track to here, switch lines, pick up speed on this downhill,